 - Training Permits

-- Weapons of Mass Destruction Online Training (PDF, 77 KB)
+- Weapons of Mass Destruction Online Training (PDF)

 - Wisconsin Emergency Management Training Courses and Schedule

-Although these workshops are not specific to EMS, they do contain valuable information for community EMS programs.
+Although these workshops are not specific to EMS, they contain valuable information for community EMS programs.

-The Centers for Disease Control and Prevention offer a variety of self-study courses of interest to EMS.
+The Centers for Disease Control and Prevention (CDC) offers a variety of self-study courses of interest to EMS.
 For example, a self-study course in epidemiology is available.
 These courses consist of a combination of lessons, manuals, outside reference material, and practical exercises.
-A certificate is awarded upon successful completion of each course and CEU's are awarded as appropriate.
+A certificate is awarded upon successful completion of each course, and CEUs are awarded as appropriate.
 Course materials are available for a fee.
 There is no enrollment fee.
-To request a catalog, call 1-800-41-TRAIN or visit their website at CDC Learning Connection.
+To request a catalog, call 1-800-41-TRAIN or visit the CDC Learning Connection.

 Wisconsin Emergency Management and the Wisconsin Technical College System are offering the National Fire Academy developed course entitled "Emergency Response to Terrorism - Basic Concepts" throughout the state.
 Contact your County Emergency Management Director for course information and applications.

-Representatives from the emergency medical service community are encouraged to attend.
+Representatives from the emergency medical services community are encouraged to attend.
 Class size is limited to 30 and registration is on a first-come, first-served basis.